ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

     Assembly Solutions is the UK leading manufacturer of high quality custom-made wiring harnesses and [wiring looms](/wiring-loom).
 With over 25 years in the industry, we have built up an incredible portfolio of customers including; Aston Martin, Ford, Rolls Royce and Siemens.

     We're based in the heart of Bolton and operate under our own purpose built 32,000 sqft factory.
-All our wiring loom projects are quoted from customer drawing ad specification.
+All our wiring loom projects are quoted from customer drawing and specification.
 Our speciality is manufacture and build, but we have in-house wiring harness engineers who can assist with technical design.

     We manufacture in low & high volume, and offer design/engineering support to ensure all looms and harnesses are built both cost-effective and fit for its application.\